davide-casiraghi/ci-global-calendar/README.md

 To run the tests you need to create another database that is used to create dummy datas by the test functions.
 - create on your local machine a database called **CIGC-local-test**
 - **php artisan migrate --database=testing**
-- create a file .env.testing in the root folder copying .env
+- create a file .env.testing in the root folder copying .env  (used by phpunit)
   - DB_CONNECTION=testing
   - DB_DATABASE=CIGC-local
-- run this commands
+- run this commands:
   - **php artisan db:seed --class=CountriesTableSeeder --env=testing**
   - **php artisan db:seed --class=ContinentsTableSeeder --env=testing**
   - **php artisan db:seed --class=CategoriesTableSeeder --env=testing**
   - **php artisan db:seed --class=EventCategoriesTableSeeder --env=testing**
+- create a copy of .env.testing and name it .env.dusk.local  (used by laravel dusk)

 # Web developers team
 Davide Casiraghi